 Bank transaction types

 Bank transactions types are used in the bank reconciliation functionality.
-The Accounting Officer create bank transaction types for the transactions that are made in a bank account.
+The Accounting Officer creates bank transaction types for the transactions that are made in a bank account.
 The bank transaction type can be linked to a method of payment or enter in a bank transaction (AP, AR or GL journal).
 For the cash and bank parameter you need at least one bank transaction type for the unpaid transaction (not sufficient fund).

 Bank transaction groups

 Bank transaction groups are used in the bank reconciliation functionality.
 They are used in the reconciliation form to calculate subtotals.
 It can facilitate the bank reconciliation.
-For example, if in the bank statement where there is a subtotal for all the transfer, the Accounting Officer can create a bank transaction group that contain all the bank transaction types related to a transfer (like direct debit, internet transfer and paper transfer
+For example, if in the bank statement where there is a subtotal for all the transfer, the Accounting Officer can create a bank transaction group that contain all the bank transaction types related to a transfer (like direct debit, internet transfer and paper transfer)

 Creating Bank